EdgeVerve/oe-cloud/README.md

 *oe-cloud* is base node module for all oeCloud base application development.

-# oe-cloud overall modules
+# oeCloud overall modules
 ![Modularization](http://evgit/oecloud.io/oe-cloud/raw/master/oe-modularization.png)

-# oe-cloud Features and functionalities
+# oeCloud Features and functionalities

 This is most important project of oeCloud.
 This module needs to be required in application's server.js.
 Below are responsibilities of oe-cloud

-## oe-cloud - What it will do
+## oeCloud What it will do

 * Define BaseEntity Model
 * load modules described in app-list.json in sequence.